Graduate and Postdoc Trainees

 Tessa Steiniche

-Tessa’s research investigates the effects of exposure to anthropogenic pollutants on hormones in nonhuman primates.
-Specifically, her work examines the role of exaptations, or pre-adaptions, to environmental chemicals which may now function in interactions with evolutionarily novel anthropogenic toxicants.
-Broadly, this work considers the effects of endocrine-disrupting chemicals on reproductive physiology and behavior, and explores the utility in applications of evolutionary theory for toxicological risk assessment.
+Tessa’s research investigated the effects of exposure to anthropogenic pollutants on hormones in nonhuman primates.
+Specifically, her work examined the role of exaptations, or pre-adaptions, to environmental chemicals which may now function in interactions with evolutionarily novel anthropogenic toxicants.
+Broadly, this work considers the effects of endocrine-disrupting chemicals on reproductive physiology and behavior, and explores the utility in applications of evolutionary theory for toxicological risk assessment.Tessa completed her Ph.D. in 2023, and is currently a postdoctoral researcher at the Woods Hole Oceanographic Institute.

 Kristyn Sylvia